ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 **Preferred: WordPress**

-Hands-down the easiest time you'll have adding analytics to a blog is with WordPress.
-You can self-host analytics logic and data, or use a plugin (Jetpack, Monster Insights, etc.) and configure your third party service's credentials.
-Plugins can embed analytics data in your WordPress admin user interface which makes it quick and easy to check.
+Hands-down the easiest time I'll have adding analytics to a blog is with WordPress.
+I can self-host analytics logic and data, or use a plugin (Jetpack, Monster Insights, etc.) and configure the third party service's credentials.
+Plugins can embed analytics data in the WordPress admin user interface which makes it quick and easy to check.
 If the content writing experience for my developer blog weren't so much better with VitePress, I would have stuck with WordPress for its ease of implementation for site analytics and content discovery.

 It's easy enough to add Google Analytics to a VitePress site and check it in the Google Analytics dashboard.
 That being said it adds time and effort long-term to check analytics in a third party service instead of in the WordPress admin user interface where I'm already logging in anyway.